TotalTest/SpecFlow.Contrib.Variants/README.md

 }
 ```

-It's possible to also use the in built contexts per test framework if desired (doesn't apply to XUnit, which is why scenario context is recommended):
+It's also possible to use the in built contexts per test framework if desired (doesn't apply to XUnit, which is why ScenarioContext is recommended):

 __MsTest__
 ```csharp